How to Implement Two-Factor Authentication (2FA) with Spring Security

 Explanation of the Implementation

-The definition of SecurityFilterChain is as follows.
+The definition of SecurityFilterChain looks like this.

 @Bean